aquasarus/Starfield-Interactive-Smart-Slate/README.md

 		- This app is built on Windows Presentation Foundation and uses `.NET 7.0` as a dependency.
 When you run the app for the first time, Windows may direct you to install it automatically.
     - Option 2: Download and review the source code.
 Compile with Visual Studio and run the application.
 - Everything should be pretty self-explanatory.
 If something is unclear or broken, [open an issue](https://github.com/aquasarus/Starfield-Interactive-Smart-Slate/issues) to let me know!
+    - Hover over 🛈 icons in the app for additional instructions.
 - All your survey data will be stored in `/<username>/AppData/local/Starfield_ISS/DataSlate.db` (SQLite)
     - Some prefilled default data will inevitably contain errors.
 They will be fixed via backwards-compatible app updates.
     - You may, of course, edit the DB file directly.
 I only recommend this if you know how SQLite works and how it can affect app compatibility.
 You could permanently break your app state by doing this.

 ## Regarding App Updates
-- Updates are manual at the moment.
-The app will not connect to the internet to check or install anything.
+- Updates are manual at the moment, though the app will check GitHub to compare your version with the latest release.
-- To install an update, simply download the latest version.
+- To install an update, simply download and run the latest version.
 - Since your survey data is stored in a user-specific folder (see above), the new version will not wipe your data.

 ## Upcoming Features
-- **Storing screenshots/photos for your fauna/flora.**
 - **Cataloging planet/moon traits.** I need to work on obtaining a comprehensive list of traits first.
 - **Cataloging secondary (chance-based) resource drops for fauna.**
 - **Prefilled 100% mode** for users who prefer to use this app as a wiki.
 I will add this when I am more confident with the accuracy of my default database.